H2oCareerPro

 In reuse applications, ozone reactions with dissolved organic matter naturally generate significant quantities of hydroxyl radicals, reducing the need for hydrogen peroxide addition.
 This makes ozone-based AOPs both efficient and economical for improving water quality in challenging matrices like wastewater.

-3. Applications of Ozone in Water and Wastewater Treatment
+3. Applications of Ozone in Water Treatment

 Disinfection